List of freeways in Victoria: Western Freeway

 The Western Freeway is the third-longest freeway in Victoria after the Hume Freeway and the Princes Freeway.
 It is 125 kilometers long.
 It starts at the Western Ring Road at Derrimut and turns into the Western Highway near Ballarat.
-It replaces the Western Highway between Ballarat and Melbourne.
-It has 4 lanes between Melbourne and Ballarat but turns into two lanes after passing the Sunraysia Highway.
+It replaced the Western Highway between Melbourne and Ballarat.
+It has four lanes between Melbourne and Ballarat but turns into two lanes after passing the Sunraysia Highway.
 Its major junctions are the Midland Highway, Sunraysia Highway, Melton Highway and Ballarat Road.
 The major towns it passes through are Derrimut, Melton, Bacchus Marsh and Ballarat.

 M11

 Mornington Peninsula Freeway

 The Mornington Peninsula Freeway is 36 kilometres long.
-It starts at Dingley Bypass at Dingley Village and ends at Boneo Road at Mount Martha.
+It starts at Dingley Bypass at Dingley Village and ends at Boneo Road at Rosebud.
 When it gets to Frankston Freeway it continues on as Peninsula Link before becoming the Mornington Peninsula Freeway again at the Moorooduc Highway junction.
-The Mornington Peninsula Freeway stays a 4 lane road for all its length.
+The Mornington Peninsula Freeway stays a four lane road for all its length.
 The major junctions are Frankston Freeway, Peninsula Link, Nepean Highway, Thompsons Road and Jetty Road.
-The major towns are Chelsea, Carrum Downs, Seaford, Moorooduc, Safety Beach, Dromana and Mount Martha.
+The major suburbs are Chelsea, Carrum Downs, Seaford, Moorooduc, Safety Beach, Dromana and Mount Martha.
 Peninsula Link is a 25 kilometre Freeway.
 It starts at Mornington Peninsula Freeway and EastLink and ends at Moorooduc Highway & Mornington Peninsula Freeway.
 The major junctions are Frankston Dandenong Road, Cranbourne-Frankston Road and Frankston-Flinders Road.
-The major towns are Carrum Downs, Frankston East, Baxter and Moorooduc.
+The major suburbs are Carrum Downs, Frankston East, Baxter and Moorooduc.

 M31

 Hume Freeway

-The Hume Freeway is the longest freeway in Victoria.
-It is 303 kilometres long.
-It starts at the Metropolitan Ring Road at Thomastown, Melbourne and ends at the Hume Highway in Albury-Wodonga at the border.
+The Hume Freeway is the longest freeway in Victoria at 303 kilometres long.
+It starts at the M80 Ring Road at Thomastown, Melbourne and ends at the Hume Highway in Albury-Wodonga at the New South Wales border.
 It replaces the Hume Highway in most of Victoria.
-It has 4 lanes all the way through to Albury-Wodonga.
+It has four lanes all the way through to Albury-Wodonga.
 It has a lot of major junctions such as the Goulburn Valley Freeway, Goulburn Valley Highway, Murray Valley Highway and Northern Highway.
-The Hume Freeway has a lot of traffic during the afternoon.
 The major towns it passes through are Seymour, Benalla, Wangaratta, Wodonga and Albury.

 M39

 Goulburn Valley Freeway

 The Goulburn Valley Freeway is 42 kilometres long.
 It starts at the Hume Freeway at Seymour and turns into the Goulburn Valley Highway near Nagambie.
 It replaces the Goulburn Valley Highway between Seymour and Nagambie.
-It has 6 lanes all the way to Nagambie.
+It has six lanes all the way to Nagambie.
 Its major junctions are Goulburn Valley Highway and Avenel-Nagambie Road.
 The major towns it passes through is Seymour.
-In all of Victoria the Goulburn Valley Freeway is the least busy freeway in Victoria.